 This temporary approval can be extended for a further period of up to 8 weeks (if it is likely to expire before the assessment is completed) or until the outcome of the Independent Review (if the outcome of the assessment is that the Connected Person is not approved and seeks a review of the decision - see Assessment and Approvals of Foster Carers Procedure).

 Before deciding whether to extend the approval, the Local Authority must consider if the placement is still the most appropriate placement available, and it must be considered by the Fostering Panel before the above approval is given.
 The IRO must also be informed.
 A decision to extend the temporary approval must be approved by the Nominated Officer.
+The IRO's views must be included in the application for extension which is presented to the Panel.
+The views of the Panel and the IRO then go to the Nominated Officer for decision.

 A file will be opened for the foster carer's assessment.
 The allocated assessing social worker will immediately arrange for a slot to be booked on the Fostering Panel within 16 weeks for the assessment to be considered.